 Overnight: Nagano | Breakfast, Dinner

-Matsumoto - Tsumago.
-Today make your way to Tsumago, the jewel of the Kiso Valley, which was once a post town on the old Nakasendo highway linking the ancient capital of Kyoto with Matsumoto.
-Today, Tsumago is loved for the residents’ efforts to preserve the town’s Edo Period ambiance.
+Matsumoto - Nakatsugawa - Magome - Tsumago.
+Today make your way to Tsumago, the jewel of the Kiso Valley, which was once a post town on the old Nakasendo Highway linking the ancient capital of Kyoto with Matsumoto.
+Today, Tsumago is loved for the residents’ efforts to preserve the town’s Edo period ambiance.
 Power lines are hidden away and cars banned from the main roads during the daytime so that the beautiful, traditional buildings and flag‐stone streets can be seen in their true glory.
-A stay in Tsumago is to step back in time and experience old Japan; a world away from the robots, gadgets and gizmos that many associate with modern Japanese cities.
-The walk along the old samurai trail from the neighbouring village of Magome through Tsumago and on to Nagiso is highly recommended.
+A stay in Tsumago is to step back in time to experience old Japan; a world away from the robots, gadgets and gizmos that many associate with modern Japanese cities.
+The walk along the old samurai trail from the neighboring village of Magome through Tsumago and on to Nagiso is highly recommended.

 Overnight: Tsumago | Breakfast, Dinner